stuhunter4/cars_in_movies_project/README.md

 Hypothesis: cars with a 3+ star rating in films represent a higher proportion of cars with an increase in sales from the prior year than either cars with less than three stars in films or cars not in films at all.

-Null Hypothese: the increase or decrease in car sales year to year has no discernable relationship to it's presence or absence in top grossing films.
+Null Hypothesis: the increase or decrease in car sales year to year has no discernable relationship to it's presence or absence in top grossing films.

 Work in progress: